MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Apps that require users to input a URL while configuring a tab must:
   * Provide an appropriate way forward guidance for the user to acquire or generate the URL.
 [Mandatory Fix]
   * Check for URL that is relevant or appropriate to the app’s functionality as per the app description.
 [Mandatory Fix]

-* To help users to contact you for support requirements, hyperlink **contact us** information instead of plain text in the configuration screen.
+* Hyperlink the contact us information in the configuration screen instead of plain text to help users to contact you for support requirements.
 [Mandatory Fix]

-* For a seamless first run user experience, we recommend you to hyperlink your support URL or email IDs in the configuration screen.
+* For a seamless first run user experience, we recommend you to hyperlink your support URL or email ID in the configuration screen.
 [Suggested Fix]

 </details>
 </br>